 The composite antenna contains a radio distribution network (RDN) and an antenna array.
 The RDN is a linear passive network that distributes the RF power between the transceiver array boundary and the antenna array, in an implementation specific way.

+For an IAB-DU type 1-O the transceiver unit array must contain at least 8 transmitter units and at least 8 receiver units.
+Transmitter units and receiver units may be combined into transceiver units.
+The transmitter/receiver units have the ability to transmit/receive parallel independent modulated symbol streams.

 <Next Change>